-Trigger

-Available options: Periodic and Keyboard.
+Trigger Available options: Periodic, Keyboard and Clock Start.
 When Keyboard is selected, the fields Interval, Samples and Time are not needed and thus not shown.

-Save Method

-Options: Instant, Average, Minimum, Maximum, Min & Max and All values
+When Clock Start is selected, a separate field for entering the start time is shown.
+Enter the time in 24 hour format.
+Save Method Options: Instant, Average, Minimum, Maximum, Min & Max and All values.